idealley/cloudcms-manage-menus/README.md

 ## Run the app
 `$ node app.js`
-You have now few endpoints available:
+You have now few routes available:
 * `/main-menu` -> displays the menu and you can click on the menu items
-* `/child-1/a-category`
+* `/a-category`
-* `/child-1/child-of-child-1/article-1`
+* `/a-category/article-1`
-* `/child-2/article-3`
+* `/article-3`

-Normally you can add new pages/menu item, but there is no automatic routing implemented, thus you should see your item in the menu, and the breadcrumb should be generated, but the clicking on links will not work.
+Normally you can add new pages/menu item, there is a simplistic automatic routing included.